0 – Introduction

 Be prepared: the most likely outcome of the previous step is that you will have to tweak something, fix some bugs and do it all over again.

 But for the sake of brevity, let’s imagine it all went smoothly, and every metric indicates the model is better with your new feature than it was before.
-At this stage, you should think about the next and arguably most important step, which is to do some real-world testing.
+At this stage, you should think about the following and arguably most important step, which is to do some real-world testing.

 Depending on the situation, you might not want to do a full-scale AB-test using your new model on half of the customers right away.
 In such circumstances, it might be preferable to test only on a small percentage of the customer base, perhaps 5% or 10%.

 Testing is a deep topic worth a post of its own, so I’ll leave that discussion for later.
 But remember that no matter how good the model looks when you are training it, the real world is a whole different beast, and the only way to know how a model performs is to test it.
-There is always room for improvement, and when the customer base is getting bigger, even small improvements can give big results.
+There is always room for improvement, and when the customer base is getting bigger, even minor improvements can give significant results.
 So don’t stop evaluating and improving your models!